aarongoen/aarongoen.github.io/_posts/2021-06-08-untangling_props_in_react_with_redux.markdown

 I found the `ADD_PIECE` action particularly challenging.
 Originally, I thought I would search for the day in question and insert a new piece in its nested pieces array.
 It turns out that, after some help from a colleague (Thanks again, Becca!), I needed to find the day, create a new array of days minus the day in question, concatenate the new piece onto the pieces array in the day in question, i.e. `oldDay`, then set this `newPieceArray` to the piece array of `oldDay`.
 Then I had to return the state using the spread operator (so as not to directly set the state but rather modify a copy of state) and tack on the modified day, i.e. `oldDay.pieces` onto the `filteredDays`.

+Previously, I had been instantiating new piece instances to the backend but it wasn't getting rendered to the DOM.
+Now that I fixed my reducer function the state is getting updated and the DOM rerenders.
+I hope this helps you work through related issues in using Redux.